whitneyburton/portfolios/students/max_tedford/20150814-max_tedford-m3.markdown

 ### Feedback to Me

-I sent around a google form to the rest of my cohort.
+I sent around a google form to the rest of my cohort-mates to solicit feedback to me.
 I got six replies.
 Here were the results:

 Am I easy to communicate with?
 * Always (6)